What is indemnity insurance?

-So, instead of trying to fix the problem you simply take out indemnity insurance to protect you against an expensive bill in the future.
+So, instead of trying to fix the problem, you simply take out the insurance to protect you against an expensive bill in the future.

-Most things covered by indemnity insurance are very low risk but would be costly if they did occur.
+Most things covered by these policies are very low risk but would be costly if they did occur.